oslabs-beta/Codename-Hermes/README.md

 ## **Initilization**

-Much like you've seen, initilizing Kafka will be the exact same as defined in the standards with the only differance being, we're assigning the returned value of the Kafka factory function to a variable.
+Much like you've seen, initializing Kafka will be the exact same as defined in the standards with the only differance being, we're assigning the returned value of the Kafka factory function to a variable.

 ```TypeScript
 const kafka = Kafka(clientOptions, topics);